joelgammah/Attendance-Checkin/RENDER.md

 Render does not build from source.
 It only pulls prebuilt Docker Hub images.

+### Automatic (Recommended)

+1. Make code changes locally and push to `main` branch
+2. GitHub Actions automatically builds and pushes Docker images to Docker Hub if PR passes frontend and backend smoke tests
+3. In Render, trigger a new deploy: **Manual Deploy → Deploy latest reference** to deploy the latest images

+### Manual (Alternative)

-1. Make code changes locally.
+1. Make code changes locally
-2. Build a new Docker image (frontend or backend).
+2. Build and push Docker images manually (see below)
-3. Push the image to Docker Hub.
-4. In Render, trigger a new deploy:
+3. In Render, trigger a new deploy

-   * Manual Deploy → Deploy latest reference, or
-   * Update environment variables if changed (automatically triggers deploy).

-**Note**: Documentation updates require rebuilding the frontend image since docs are included in the static build.
+* Note: Manual builds means deploying images built outside of GitHub Actions.

-## Building and Pushing Docker Images (Correct Method)
+## Building and Pushing Docker Images

+### Automatic CI/CD (GitHub Actions)

+Every push to `main` branch automatically:
+- Builds both frontend and backend images for `linux/amd64`
+- Runs smoke tests to validate containers
+- Pushes images to Docker Hub with tags:
+  - `collinmartin/attendance-checkin:frontend` / `:backend` (latest)
+  - `collinmartin/attendance-checkin:frontend-<sha>` / `:backend-<sha>` (versioned)

+### Manual Build (When Needed)

-Render requires images built for **linux/amd64**, even on Mac (ARM).
+If you need to build images manually, Render requires images built for **linux/amd64**, even on Mac (ARM).

 ### Build and push backend image